 Backpack or Cross-Body Bag

-Your carry-on bag can be just as important as your suitcase itself, especially if you’re going on hikes or spending entire days out and about exploring.
+Your carry-on bag can be just as important as your suitcase itself, especially if you’re spending entire days out and about exploring or going on some of the best hikes in Europe.
 When it comes to choosing the kind of backpack you’ll get the most out of on your European trip, consider what you like to keep with you at all times.

 Are there hidden pockets to protect your favorite things?
 Is there room for a water bottle, and can it hold a camera or laptop if you’re bringing tech along with you?
 Do you like to keep a swimsuit or a change of clothes on you while you’re exploring?
 The size backpack you need will depend on what you want to carry with you.